1 Hotel South Beach

 with translucent, ocean blues in constant view.

-Explore the city emission-free in our fully-electric Audi E-tron or beach cruisers, or wander the white sands without a footprint.
+Explore the city emission-free in our fully electric Audi e-tron, ride beach cruisers, or wander the white sands to take in the best of nature.

 Seedlings at 1 Hotel South Beach seeks to nurture nature’s next great explorers with engaging and fun experiences that celebrate the natural environment.